erikanagamine/autonomousdatabase/readme.md

 ![oracle cloud site!](images/156.png "oracle Cloud site")

-# Create credential to load atp wallet to object storage
+# Create credential to load atp wallet to object storage in OCI

 First connect to the Database actions on ADW and click in "Tools":